Learn Guitar Now: the ultimate series of guitar lessons for the iPad

-Learn Guitar Now is a new series of apps offering video tutorials to get you mastering new guitar playing skills.
-With lessons hosted by world class guitarist Stuart Ryan and a live animated tab to accompany his exercises, Learn Guitar Now offers a comprehensive guide to different guitar playing styles - from blues in all its guises to acoustic, classic rock and even metal.
+With video tutorials hosted by world class guitarist Stuart Ryan and live animated tab to accompany his exercises, Learn Guitar Now is a new series of apps from the same stable as MusicRadar.
+These will offer comprehensive guides to different guitar playing styles - from blues in all its guises to acoustic, classic rock and even metal.

-Discussing the first editions, Modern Blues and Classic Blues, Guitar Techniques editor Neville Marten said: "Learn Guitar Now is the ultimate way to learn blues guitar.
-Everything's in one place - the tab, the audio and the video - so all you need is to grab your guitar, press play and off you go."
+Discussing the first editions, Modern Blues and Classic Blues, Guitar Techniques editor Neville Marten said: "Play Guitar Now is the ultimate way to learn blues guitar.
+Everything's in one place - the tab, the audio and the video - so all you need is to grab your guitar, press play and off you go.

-Both Classic Blues and Modern Blues are on sale now.
+Classic Blues is on sale in the App Store now and Modern Blues will be available soon.
 Modern Blues teaches users how to play in the styles of contemporary giants such as Jeff Beck, John Mayer, Joe Bonamassa and more, while developing their scale and chord vocabulary in a way that will empower their own creativity.

 Meanwhile, Classic Blues is a comprehensive guide to the scales, licks, solos and chords of one of the most evocative forms of music there is - in terms of getting to grips with the basic concepts of blues, it's an ideal guide.